openMSX User's Manual

 2.3 Other Command Line Options

-Often used other command line options will be discussed later in this manual.
+Some of the most used command line options will be discussed later in this manual.
 For a complete list of them, type the following command:

 openmsx -h